oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    i.
 Connect to the database and create the keystore.

-   Modify the below sql to update your Source Database ORACLE_HOME and TDE password before executing.
+   Modify the below sql to update your source database ORACLE_HOME and TDE password before executing.
    ```console
    ADMINISTER KEY MANAGEMENT CREATE KEYSTORE '/u01/app/oracle/product/19c/dbhome_1/network/admin' identified by password;
    ```
    ii.
 Open the keystore.

-   For a CDB environment (Source Database in this lab is CDB ),  run the following command (ensure to update password).
+   For a CDB environment (source database in this lab is CDB ),  run the following command (ensure to update password).
    ```console
    ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY password container = ALL;
    ```